dadepretto/demo-auction-transaction/README.md

-To run this demo, you need a SQL Server instance (I wrote it on 2019) and a way to query your database using multiple sessions (usually SQL Server Management Studio or Azure Data Factor).
+To run this demo, you need a SQL Server instance (I wrote it on 2019) and a way to query your database using multiple sessions (usually SQL Server Management Studio or Azure Data Studio).

 ## Steps